If you’re less than satisfied with your friendship and social life, then this advanced guide for making friends is for you.

 After having that basic group, you can bring more people to your social circle; it’ll be easier to start that way.

 Note: Congratulations if you have finished reading the whole guide.
-If you want to download the pdf version, please click here.
+If you want to download this guide, please click here.

 – Paul Sanders